omarAlezaby/Style_Transfer/README.md

 # network

-- the ntwork used to extract the features from the image is [SqueezeNet](https://arxiv.org/abs/1602.07360) Beacause it's very small an efficient
+- the network used to extract the features from the image is [SqueezeNet](https://arxiv.org/abs/1602.07360) Beacause it's very small an efficient

 # Examples
 As any great programmer, i used my photo :D